-- SWOT can be very subjective.
+- ❖ SWOT can be very subjective.
 Two people rarely come up with the same version of a SWOT.
-It can only be used as a guide but not as a prescription - May cause organizations to view circumstances as very simple due to which certain key strategic contacts may be overlooked. - Categorizing aspects as strengths, weaknesses, opportunities and threats might be very subjective as there is great degree of uncertainty in real world. - To be effective SWOT needs to be conducted very regularly.
-The pace of change makes it very difficult to anticipate developments - The data used in the analysis may be based on assumptions that subsequently prove to be unfounded (good and bad) - It lacks detailed structure, so key elements may get missed
+It can only be used as a guide but not as a prescription - ❖ May cause organizations to view circumstances as very simple due to which certain key strategic contacts may be overlooked. - ❖ Categorizing aspects as strengths, weaknesses, opportunities and threats might be very subjective as there is great degree of uncertainty in real world. - ❖ To be effective SWOT needs to be conducted very regularly.
+The pace of change makes it very difficult to anticipate developments - The data used in the analysis may be based on assumptions that subsequently prove tobe unfounded (good and bad) - ❖ It lacks detailed structure, so key elements may get missed

 Internal & External Environment Analysis:

-- Internal Environment (Within the organization)
+Internal Environment (Within the orga anization)

-- External Environment
+External Environment

-- ✓ Micro (Tasks / Operations)
+✓ Micro (Tasks / Operations) Dnyansagar Institute of Management & Research

-- ✓ Macro (General / Remote)
+✓ Macro (General / Remote)

-Internal Environment:
+Intern nal Environment:

-- Promoters' values
+Promoters' values

-- Mission and objectives
+Mission and objectives

-- Management structure
+Management structure □

-- Internal power relationship
+In ternal power relationship \square

-- Company image
+Co ompany image

-- Physical facilities / assets
+Ph ysical facilities / assets

-- R & D / Technological capabilities
+R & D / Technological capabilities

-- Human Resources
+Human Resources

-- Internal relationships like jobs, wages, safe & hygienic work place, security etc.
+Internal relationships like jobs, wages, safe & hygienic work place, security etc.